Do you trust your memory?

 Until you’ve tried it, you may not realize just how fundamental this step really is to your success.

-If you’ve got a Magnetic Memory Method book or course, all the instructions are there.
+If you’ve got a Magnetic Memory Method book or belong to the Magnetic Memory Method Masterclass, all the instructions are there.

-Work in a relaxed state and you’ll find that you have all the trust you need to excel at building Memory Palaces and populating them with words from your target language or terminology from you professional field.
+In sum, it’s a best practice to exercise your memory in a relaxed state.
+In this state, you’ll find that you have all the trust you need to excel at building Memory Palaces and populating them with words from your target language or terminology from you professional field.